Suzan DelBene

 Suzan Kay DelBene (/ˌdɛlˈbɛneɪ/ del-BEH-nay; born February 17, 1962) is an American politician and businesswoman who has been the United States representative for Washington's 1st congressional district since 2012.

 DelBene was the 2010 Democratic nominee for U.S. representative for and narrowly lost to incumbent Republican Dave Reichert.
 In 2012 she won the general election in Washington's redrawn 1st district against Republican John Koster, while simultaneously winning the election for the remainder of the term in the 1st district under the pre-2012 boundaries, a seat left vacant by the resignation of Jay Inslee.

 DelBene is the chair of the Democratic Congressional Campaign Committee (DCCC) and is a former chair of the New Democrat Coalition.

 Early life and education

 DelBene was born in Selma, Alabama, the fifth child of Barry and Beth Oliver.
 At a young age, her family moved to Newport Hills in Bellevue, Washington.
 Later they moved to Mercer Island.
-In an autobiographical video, DelBene described her family's trouble paying bills and the hardship they faced after her father, a longtime airline pilot, lost his job.
 After fourth grade, her family moved around the country in search of work.

 After graduating from The Choate School, a prep school in Wallingford, Connecticut, DelBene went to Reed College, where she earned a Bachelor of Science degree in biology.
 She then continued her education at the University of Washington, earning a Master of Business Administration degree.